Kal01-ai/Java-Gui-DrawShapes/README.md

 Java SE 14, Eclipse IDE, Group Project

 A GUI Java program to display shapes to the screen.
-This program uses Java AWT JOptionPane.
+This program uses Java AWT, Swing and JOptionPane.

 Program Functions:
 1. Select two available colors for each shape.